lpil/thoas/README.md

 ## Differences to Jason

-Thoas has a couple feature differences compared to Jason.
+Thoas has some feature differences compared to Jason.

 - Thoas is written in Erlang.
 - Thoas has no support for Elixir protocols.